Formula 105 MV GW Ski Boots - Women's

 About this product

-The HEAD Formula 105 MV GW is a women's ski boot that bridges race-derived performance and everyday wearability through a thoughtful set of customizable features.
-Built on a 100mm medium-volume last, it accommodates a range of foot shapes while maintaining a precise fit, and the polyurethane shell offers an adjustable flex range of 115 to 105 (rated 125/115).
-A race-balanced stance geometry positions women more centered over their skis, with a forward lean of 16 degrees using the classic method (9 degrees with the new method) and a 4-degree ramp angle.
-The extended toe box encourages natural toe articulation, while HEAD's Women's double adjustment cuff alignment and four micro-adjustable low-profile buckles allow fine-tuned customization.
-The 3D Formula liner incorporates Liquid Fit technology at the heel and ankle for targeted support, and a 35mm Velcro strap adds a secure, wrap-around feel.
-PrimaLoft insulation, a Perfect Fit 3D construction, and Grip Walk sole compatibility round out the boot's practical feature set.
+The HEAD Formula 105 MV GW is a women's ski boot that bridges race-derived performance and bootfitter-friendly customization.
+Built around a 100mm medium-volume last (available in 96, 98, and 100mm widths), the polyurethane shell delivers an adjustable flex range of 125 to 115, giving skiers the ability to tune responsiveness to conditions or preference.
+The ergo balance geometry places women in a race-balanced, centered stance, with a forward lean of 16 degrees by the classic method (9 degrees by the new method) and a 4-degree ramp angle.
+An extended toe box supports natural toe articulation, while HEAD's women's double adjustment cuff alignment and four micro-adjustable low-profile buckles allow precise fit dialing.
+The 3D Formula liner incorporates Liquid Fit technology at the heel and ankle for targeted support, plus a 35mm Velcro strap for a secure wrap.
+Grip Walk sole compatibility, PrimaLoft insulation, and a Perfect Fit 3D construction round out a boot designed for performance-oriented women seeking a customizable, race-informed fit.

 - Category